 This adorable breed is best known for quirky snorts and a smooshed-in face.
 What makes pugs the comical canines we know and love also makes them a water-safety hazard.
 The short snouts can cause shortness of breath, which hinders this breed's ability to swim laps around the pool.
 However, they usually love a good game of fetch, so try throwing a few tennis balls for them instead of letting them try their paws at paddling.

-Much like their short-legged counterparts, dachshunds can be taught to swim, but they'll never be strong swimmers.
+Dachshunds can be taught to swim, but they'll never be strong swimmers.
 With wee legs barely long enough to paddle, these playful pups prefer a variety of dry-land activities, including hunting, burrowing and anything that keeps them on the go.
 If your dog is hot and enjoys a summer cooldown, then water-filled toys and even a quick (supervised) dip in a doggy pool no higher than his neck should do the trick.

 Sturdy, dense and low to the ground, bulldogs definitely do better out of the water.
 They have turned-out, short legs, which makes paddling fast enough to support their weight a challenge.
 A poolside doggy bed with lots of summertime toys can provide a safer alternative for spending water time with your pooch.
 If your bulldog must get into the water, then make sure a helping hand and a doggy life preserver are around at all times.